HoneyyNagpal/journal-ai/README.md

 - **Groq + llama-3.3-70b-versatile** is used for analysis - completely free tier, fast inference, and reliable enough for structured JSON output.
 - **In-memory cache** (`node-cache`) deduplicates identical text analyses within a 1 hour TTL, cutting LLM costs for repeated submissions.
 - **Rate limiting** is applied globally (100 req/15min) and specifically to `/analyze` (20 req/hour) to protect against abuse.
-- The `/analyze` endpoint accepts an optional `entryId` - when provided, the result is persisted directly to the journal entry in MongoDB, eliminating a separate PATCH call.
+- The `/analyze` endpoint accepts an optional `entryId` - when provided, the result is persisted directly to the journal entry in SQLite, eliminating a separate PATCH call.